sundbp/sqlite4clj/README.md

 ;; [["46536a4a-0b1e-4749-9c01-f44f73de3b91" {:type "foo", :a 3, :b 3}]]
 ```

-This effectively lets you use SQLite as an edn document store.
-Check out the [deed](https://github.com/igrishaev/deed)  for the full list of supported Java/Clojure encodings.
+This effectively lets you use SQLite as an EDN document store.

+Encoding is done with [fast-edn](https://github.com/tonsky/fast-edn) as text and then converted into bytes, before being compressed (depending on the size).
+From my testing this was faster than both [deed](https://github.com/igrishaev/deed) and [nippy](https://github.com/taoensso/nippy) despite being a text format.
+Being a text format it is stable and can be swapped out for faster EDN text serialises without breaking changes.
+Of course, this also means only EDN data is support and not arbitrary Java classes.
+You can extend the format by passing readers at database initialisation with the `:edn-readers` key.

 ## Application functions